 1987—FBLA annual membership tops 200,000 for the first time.

-1989—The Professional Division is formed to include alumni and professional businesspersons.
+1989—The Alumni Division is renamed as the Professional Division to include alumni and professional businesspersons.

 1990—The groundbreaking ceremony is held for the FBLA-PBL National Center.